- Associate Professor of Law

 Professor Moriearty has served on numerous state and local commissions, committees, and advisory panels focused on juvenile and criminal justice reform and is a frequent presenter to the Minnesota legislature and state bar association.
 She has worked closely with legal services and grassroots organizations supporting underserved communities throughout her career and has been actively involved in the drafting and passage of several pieces of legislation.
 Professor Moriearty currently serves on the boards of the McKnight Foundation, a Minnesota-based foundation engaged in local, national, and international philanthropy, and We Are All Criminals, a non-profit organization that educates the public about the collateral consequences of criminal justice system contacts.

 Professor Moriearty received a B.A. with honors in English and American Literature from Brown University and a J.D. from New York University.
-She then spent five years as an associate with Ropes & Gray in Boston, specializing in civil litigation, labor and employment, and white collar criminal defense matters, and a year with the Juvenile Defense Network, a project of the juvenile division of the public defender’s office focused on training juvenile defenders throughout Massachusetts.
+Before joining the University of Minnesota Law School faculty, Professor Moriearty taught in the Civil Litigation Clinic at the University of Denver and the Juvenile Justice Clinic at Suffolk University Law School in Boston.
+She was also an associate with Ropes & Gray in Boston, specializing in civil litigation, labor and employment, and white-collar criminal defense matters, an attorney with the Youth Advocacy Division of the Committee for Public Counsel Services in Roxbury, Massachusetts and an independent fact finder for the Harvard College administrative board.